 (G) is not prohibited by state or federal law from operating a motor vehicle;

 (H) is not prohibited by state or federal law from possessing firearms or ammunition; and

 (I) is a U. S. citizen.

 To register for training, call (432) 837-8614.
 Registration must be made a minimum of five days before the first day of class.
 If there is a cost for the course, payment will be due before attending class the first day.
 If you are unable to attend the course after registering, please contact the academy as soon as possible.
-Unless otherwise noted on the training calendar, all classes will be held in the academy classroom, MAB 202, and all classes will begin at 8:30 a.m.
-TCLEOSE credit will be given for all courses.
-For intermediate courses, contact the academy office.
+Unless otherwise noted on the training calendar, all classes will be held in the academy classroom, MAB 202, and all classes will begin at 8:00 a.m.
+TCOLE credit will be given for all courses.